maubanel/UE5-Hello-World/first-hour/README.md

 ___

-5. Scroll to the bottom and select `Look For Another App On This PC`.
+5. Scroll to the bottom and select `Look for another app on this PC`.

 ![.uproject not linked](images/LookForAnotherApp.jpg)